 - Increase conversion rates—if a customer is scrolling a product page and some UGC appears, the conversion rate bumps up 8.5%.

 - It can be difficult to measure the ROI of earned media

 - Because you’re relying on other people, earned media is outside your company’s control

 - Earned media may lead to negative press if you aren’t sufficiently engaged in online conversations about your brand

 How to use earned media

 One incredibly valuable source of earned media is your existing team of employees.
 A formal employee advocacy program can encourage staff to post company links on their personal social media pages.
 People are 16 times more likely to read a post from a friend about a brand than the company’s actual post.
 Your employees can be a huge asset when it comes to earned media, so you should make the process of sharing content about your brand as easy for them as possible.

 Level Up Your Earned Media with Clearview Social

-- Article queue builders that help you copy and paste links to create posts in advance and schedule them for distribution to your team and your owned media channels.
+- Article queue builders that help you create planned posts in advance and schedule them for distribution to your team and your owned media channels.